diqidoq/jass/README.md

 ### Short
-**No** Javascript | **No** SVG | **No** custom CSS --var | **No** display:grid or flex
+**No** Javascript | **No** SVG | **No** custom CSS --var | **No** display:grid or flex Full cross browser compatibility including IE 8 / 9 and below.
+Yes there are pure people out there, please beware this.

 ### Long
 1. QCSS do not use Javascript.
 A CSS framework should not use Javascript.
 Period.
 It uses smart CSS only solutions for the common Javasript parts like popups or other hidden/toggle features by using hidden checkboxes.
 Same goes for animations which can be perfectly integrated with Animate.css